Toasted Breadcrumb and Vegan Parmesan Kale Salad

 - While bread is cooking, make dressing by combining all of the ingredients in a bowl and stirring to combine.
 Set aside.

 - In a large bowl combine kale, breadcrumbs, sunflower seeds, vegan parmesan, red onion and dressing.
-Toss to combine.
+Toss to combine and serve.

 Notes